bchase/jp/q0002--counters.md

 I've always heard that if you don't know what to use, just use `つ`.
 There may be a more appropriate counter, and it might sound a bit unnatural, but you'll be understood just fine .

 I'm realizing now that this kind of caps you at 9 (as noted above about counting with `つ`), so my personal, likely poor, recommendation would be to use `個` (`こ`) if you have to go higher.
-In as far as I know, it's mostly used kind of generically for "small objects" that don't have their own special counter, but it should put you back in the realm of "wrong but comprehensible" where you'd otherwise be with `つ`.
+In as far as I know, it's mostly used kind of generically for "small objects" that don't have their own special counter, but it should put you back in the realm of "wrong but comprehensible", which is right where you'd otherwise be with `つ`.

 #### Storytime

-Honestly, my last trip to Japan I learned a handful of counters from shopkeeps and convenience store employees, just by asking!
+During my last trip to Japan I learned a handful of counters from shopkeeps and convenience store employees, just by asking!

+Highly recommended, would ask again.

 In particular, I remember asking for two pairs of chopsticks at a 7-11 in East Hiroshima, by holding up two fingers and saying `二本` (`にほん`), which immediately felt wrong to me.
 As I said above, that'd be "two long cylindrical objects", so it felt like "two sticks" rather than "two pairs of chopsticks", which would be four sticks!

 Realizing my likely mistake, I repeated `二本？… 正しいですか？二本？… 二つ？…` (`ただしいですか？` "[Is that] correct?"), to which the clerk smiled and responded something to the effect of `いいえ、ニゼンです` ("No, it's *NIZEN*."), holding up two pairs of chopsticks as he did so to help illustrate.
 After thanking him and leaving, I looked up `ゼン` (written here in katakana, as that's what I heard phonetically, and had no idea how to write it), and found `膳` (`ぜん`), a kanji I don't even now recognize, which means, among other things, "counter for chopsticks".

-And despite not remembering the kanji, I did remember that it was `ぜん` off the top of my head while writing this, despite never hearing or using it since.
+And even though I didn't really remember the kanji, I did remember that it was `ぜん` off the top of my head while writing this, despite never hearing it or using it since.
 Human brains *love* learning things in context!

-Earlier in Hiroshima, I ordered some [たいやき](https://en.wikipedia.org/wiki/Taiyaki), probably using `ひとつ`, then did the same thing, and, if memory serves, the shopkeep taught me that they're counted with `個` (`こ`).
+Earlier in Hiroshima, I ordered some [たいやき](https://en.wikipedia.org/wiki/Taiyaki), probably using `ひとつ` to ask for "one", then did the same thing to haphazardly ask for the correct counter, and, if memory serves, the shopkeep taught me that they're counted with `個` (`こ`)!

-Also, if you're just generally looking to strike up conversations with locals, let me tell you, asking about this kind of stuff is great for that!
+So, also, if you're just generally looking to strike up conversations with locals, let me tell you, asking about this kind of stuff is great for that!

 And one last thing about using the wrong counters: every single time I have ever had to say a day of the month in Japanese, I have had to stop and think, and it's never got me laughed at.
 Honestly, I think you could even just say, for example, `よんにち` for "the 4th" and be understood, in the same way if someone said "the four" in English, in the context of calendar dates, we'd *understand* their meaning just fine.
 In my experience, the Japanese people I've met have been thrilled that I've attempted to learn their language, and have not been concerned in the least with my very likely improper counter usage.
 I bet you'll get by just as well!

 ## Super Extra Bonus Time